top of page

 Case Study: East vs. West AI produced images debate

-China: November 2023: In a groundbreaking court ruling in China, a significant precedent has been set regarding the copyright protection of AI-generated images.
-The court recognised the intricate creative processes in producing these images and acknowledged the need to protect their intellectual property rights.
+China: November 2023: A court ruling in China regarding the copyright protection of AI-generated images acknowledged the need to protect their intellectual property rights.
 This decision establishes a framework for attributing ownership and authorship of AI-generated content, offering legal clarity in a rapidly evolving technological landscape.
 The ruling emphasises the importance of safeguarding the rights of individuals and organisations investing in AI innovation.
 This legal development contributes to establishing a robust intellectual property framework and fosters a conducive environment for continued advancements in artificial intelligence technology within the Chinese legal landscape.

-Europe and America: legal authorities have grappled with the complex issue of copyright for AI-generated images.
-The decision underscores the necessity to adapt traditional copyright frameworks to address the unique challenges posed by artificial intelligence.
-Courts have recognised the collaborative nature of AI creation, involving human programmers and machine algorithms.
+Europe and America: The decision underscores the necessity to adapt traditional copyright frameworks to address the unique challenges posed by artificial intelligence.
 The ruling seeks to balance the rights of AI developers and original content creators while acknowledging novel, algorithmic-based artistic contributions.
-This marks a pivotal moment in shaping copyright law for the digital age, as jurisdictions on both sides of the Atlantic strive to establish a coherent and forward-thinking legal framework for protecting the intellectual property associated with AI-generated images.
+This pivotal moment shapes copyright law for the digital age, as jurisdictions on both sides of the Atlantic strive to establish a coherent and forward-thinking legal framework for protecting the intellectual property associated with AI-generated images.

 Conclusion: The Digital Revolution and AI